Security

 • Referrer-Policy: strict-origin-when-cross-origin

-• X-Powered-By stripped on every response.
+• X-Powered-By and Server stripped on every response.

 No third-party tracking